uhnuser/json-service-commons/README.md

 }
 ```
 All JSON operations must use the `@JsonOperation` annotation and must be static.
 The operation must accept `ServiceInfo`
-and a class which extends `BaseRequestParams`.
+and a class which extends `BaseRequestParams` as parameters.
 ServiceInfo provides access to the following methods:
 ```java
 HttpServletRequest getRequest()
 ServletContext getContext()